 With so much change on the horizon, it's easy to feel overwhelmed.
 But the facilities that thrive under regulatory change are the ones that treat compliance as an ongoing process, not a once-a-year panic.

+Start with a gap analysis.
+Compare your current practices against the updated standards and identify where you're falling short.
+Invest in systems that make compliance part of your everyday workflow.
 And finally, involve your team.
 The best compliance systems in the world are only effective if your kaimahi understand them, trust them, and use them consistently.
-Regular training, open communication, and a culture that celebrates quality improvement will take you further than any policy or procedure ever could.

 Stay ahead with iCareNZ